The Principal Certification Program (PCP)

 To be admitted students must:

-- have achieved a minimum GPA of 3.25 in previous graduate work and/or a minimum GPA of 3.0 in the last two years of undergraduate work;
+- Have achieved a minimum GPA of 3.0 in previous graduate work and/or a minimum GPA of 3.0 in the last two years of undergraduate work;

-- submit an affidavit of experience documenting five years of teaching by completion of the program;
+- Submit an affidavit of experience documenting three years of teaching by completion of the program.

-Candidates may enter the program at the beginning of the fall semester; however, all information must be received by July 1, since students are admitted on a rolling basis.
+Candidates are encouraged to enter the program at the beginning of the fall semester; however, students can be admitted on a rolling basis throughout the academic year.
 Enrollment will close when the maximum of 25 participants has been reached.
-Additional accepted applicants will be wait-listed and their acceptance for the next cohort will be confirmed.

 Penn State will make an institutional recommendation to the Pennsylvania Department of Education when a candidate shows evidence of satisfactory completion of the requirements listed below.
 It is important to note that Penn State endorses successful candidates for certification; the Pennsylvania Department of Education officially grants the certification.

 - Complete 15 credits of course work in the Educational Leadership Program with at least a 3.0 (See Table 1).

 - Complete a 3-credit internship spanning a full calendar year that is planned with the faculty internship supervisor and administrative mentor.